Last updated: September 25, 2023

-Even so, it seems that some people think that asking employees to refrain from drug use in the workplace is an outrageous concept.
-The fact that it creates a safer and more productive work environment isn’t a viable reason in their minds.
-People who use drugs are in denial about a lot of things—one of them is that they function normally even when they’re high.
-So, even though they are totally aware that company policy states drug use is prohibited, it doesn’t apply to them personally.
-Therefore, there is no valid reason to refrain from using drugs long enough to pass a drug test for employment.
+Drug addicts are in denial about a lot of things—one of them is that they function normally even when they’re high.
+So, even though they are completely aware that company policy states drug use is prohibited, in their mind’s eye, it doesn’t apply to them personally.
+Therefore, there is no valid reason for them to refrain from drug use in the workplace.
 It’s okay to cheat.

 Drink lots of water

 In the early days of drug testing, this was a tried and true cheating method.
 The water would flush out the bladder and drug levels wouldn’t reach the positive level.
-However, laboratory equipment and the drug tests themselves have evolved over the years.
+However, laboratory equipment, as well as drug tests, themselves, have evolved over the years.

-It doesn’t matter what method of drug test an employer uses; there’s a detox product for it on the market.
+It doesn’t matter what drug testing method an employer uses; there’s a purported detox product for it on the market.
 Shampoos for the hair follicle test, mouthwashes, mints, and the like for the mouth swab test, and detox drinks in various flavors to enable drug users to “pass” the urine test.
-These products proclaim to yield negative test results for predetermined amounts of time.
+All of these products proclaim to yield negative test results for predetermined amounts of time or to eliminate “toxins”—otherwise known as drug metabolites—from the body completely.

-If a product claims to detox your body, but only for a specific window of time, they are not detoxifying at all.
+First of all, if a product claims to detox your body for a specific window of time, they are not detoxifying at all.
 This false claim is cause for doubt regarding anything that the company says.
-It’s probably best to set it right back on the shelf… and stop using drugs instead.
+It’s probably best to set it right back on the shelf—and stop using drugs instead.

-They shouldn’t dare trust the product if they can’t believe the maker.
-Many manufacturers are just attempting to grab someone’s hard-earned and perhaps limited supply of money.
-But, actually, the same could be said of the test taker, right?
-They are attempting to keep grabbing their employer’s hard-earned money deceptively.
+How could someone trust the product if they can’t believe the maker?
+Many manufacturers are just attempting to grab someone’s hard-earned and perhaps soon-to-be extremely limited amount of money.
+You know, all things considered, the same could be said of the test taker.
+They’re attempting to keep grabbing their employer’s hard-earned money deceptively.

 Secondhand smoke screen